Oregon Plumbing License: How to Become a Certified Plumber in OR

 Requirements for business owners

 Getting your Oregon plumbing license is a great first step that will benefit your financial future.
-And if you’re looking to take it to the next level, you can start your own plumbing business.
+If you’re looking to take it to the next level, you can start your own plumbing business.

 In Oregon, it’s a legal requirement for plumbing contractors to have general liability insurance.
 This insurance is designed to provide financial protection in case of accidents, damages, or injuries that may occur during construction or contracting work.
 The purpose of this insurance is to safeguard both the contractor and the clients they serve.